 During an epidemic or pandemic, it is crucial to rapidly determine the pathogenicity and transmissibility of newly isolated viruses.
-Currently available techniques to detect the virus are time-consuming and sometimes require the use of laborious approaches, which can delay the completion of these analyses17-20.
-Moreover, present viral assays are difficult to scale up, which could be necessary during the event of an outbreak.
-Finally, the use of validated animal models of infection, such as mice, guinea pigs and ferrets are routinely used and are vital in studying influenza infections, immune responses, and the efficacy of new vaccines and/or antivirals.
-However, these models are restrictive due to the inability to observe viral dynamics in real time; this limits the studies to static imaging of viral infections21-25.
-Animals used in these assays are also euthanized in order to determine viral load, thus increasing the number of animals required to complete these studies26.
+Currently available techniques to detect influenza virus are time-consuming and sometimes require the use of laborious approaches, which delay the completion of these analyses17-20.
+Moreover, present viral assays, which could be necessary during the event of an outbreak, are difficult to scale up.
+Finally, validated animal models of infection, such as mice, guinea pigs and ferrets are routinely use and vital in studying influenza infections, immune responses, and the efficacy of new vaccines and/or antivirals.
+However, these models are restrictive due to the inability to observe viral dynamics in real time; this confines the studies to static imaging of viral infections21-25.
+Animals used in these assays need to be euthanized in order to determine viral load, thus increasing the number of animals required to complete experimental studies26.
 To circumvent all these limitations, many researchers rely on the use of recombinant replication-competent, reporter-expressing IAVs, which are capable of accelerating virological assays and detecting viral load and dissemination in vivo in real-time26-41.
-Importantly, these reporter-expressing IAVs are able to replicate similarly to wild-type (WT) IAVs in cell culture and in animal models of infection33,42.
+Importantly, these reporter-expressing IAVs are able to replicate in cell culture and in animal models of infection similarly to wild-type (WT) IAVs 33,42.

 Fluorescent and bioluminescent proteins are two reporter systems commonly used by researchers due to their sensitivity, stability and ease of use.
 In addition, there is tremendous support and advancement in fluorescent and bioluminescent protein detection technologies43-48.
 Fluorescent proteins and luciferase have different properties that allow them to glow, specifically differing in how excited states are generated and how emittance is detected43-48.
 Fluorescent proteins are first excited by absorbing energy, which is subsequently released as light at a different wavelength as the molecules decrease to a lower energy state43.
 On the other hand, bioluminescence is derived from a chemical exothermic reaction that involves a substrate, oxygen, and sometimes ATP in order to produce light45.
 Due to the varying properties of these two types of reporter proteins, one maybe more advantageous than the other depending on the study of interest.
-While fluorescent proteins are widely used to observe cellular localization28,41, their in vivo signals have inadequate intensity and are often obscured by autofluorescence in live tissues49.
-Therefore, researchers rely on luciferases to evaluate viral dynamics in live organisms, although fluorescent proteins can be preferred for ex vivo studies50-53.
+While fluorescent proteins are widely used to observe cellular localization28,41, their in vivo signals have inadequate intensity and are often masked by autofluorescence in live tissues49.
+Therefore, although fluorescent proteins are well-suited for ex vivo studies, researchers rely on luciferases to evaluate viral dynamics in live organisms50-53.
 Unlike fluorescent proteins, luciferases are more convenient for in vivo studies and more applicable in non-invasive approaches26-41,54.
 Ultimately, based on the type of study, researchers must choose between the use of either a fluorescent or a luciferase reporter protein as their readout, which subjects their study to a trade-off of functionalities and sensitivities, and severely restricts the usefulness of the recombinant reporter viruses.
-Moreover, there are concerns regarding the correlation among the expression of different reporter genes using fluorescence or luciferase systems and viral replication or dissemination, which might jeopardize the interpretation of the data obtained with reporter-expressing IAVs.
+Moreover, there are concerns regarding the correlation among the expression of different reporter genes using fluorescence or luciferase systems and viral replication or dissemination, which might jeopardize the interpretation of the data obtained with single reporter-expressing IAVs.